rjray/notebook/writing/clojure-tsp.md

 ## Final Thoughts

-Using the [sloc](https://github.com/flosse/sloc#readme) tool, I looked at the basic size of the solutions: 41 lines for the brute-force solution and 87 lines for the DP/Bellman-Ford solution.
+Using the [sloc](https://github.com/flosse/sloc) tool, I looked at the basic size of the solutions: 41 lines for the brute-force solution and 87 lines for the DP/Bellman-Ford solution.
 The latter could be squeezed a bit at the expense of readability, but I am not motivated by code-golfing.

 What matters, is that even running the DP algorithm $n$ times, for a value of
 $n=8$ it took only 10% of the time that the brute-force algorithm did.
 As $n$ grows, this gap will become much more pronounced, as the brute force will be bounded by O($n!$) while the DP code will be bounded by O($n^4$) (when accounting for the additional loop over $n$ for testing all vertices).
-The cross-over where DP is more efficient occurs at $n=7$.
+The cross-over where DP becomes efficient occurs at $n=7$.

 I am a little "itchy" about the number of parameters passed down from loop to loop, between `tsp` and `f-val-over-s`.
-There may be better ways to do this, with either `letfn` or lexical bindings.
+There may be better ways to do this, with either `letfn`, `partial`, or lexical bindings.
 More and better familiarity with Clojure will be key, here.

+## Epilogue: Post-AoC 2023

+Though I started the first draft of this well prior to the start of the 2023 Advent of Code, I'm putting the final polish on it just after Christmas Day, after completing the 2023 series of puzzles.

+My code from the Coursera series came into play this year, as well.
+For the Day 25 challenge, we needed to compute a [minimum cut](https://en.wikipedia.org/wiki/Minimum_cut) of a graph.
+For this, I reached back into the Coursera code, where I had implemented [Karger's algorithm](https://en.wikipedia.org/wiki/Karger%27s_algorithm).
+But I learned a harsh lesson: even generous code-comments can be of limited helpfulness if they are too general.
+It took me several hours to recall the structure of the algorithm and how the implementation worked.
+Once I had back-engineered the original work, it produced the correct answer (given enough iterations).
+But most of all, I found that most days went faster than they usually do (though there were still days that took a significant length of time).
+Interestingly, I *also* submitted more incorrect initial answers than previous years.
+But overall I would say that the practice-run was worth the time and effort.